clementpoiret/HSF/docs/papers/joss/paper.md

 In order to limit the computational impact of `HSF`, we used a preprocessing step to extract the hippocampi from the MRI.
 This step is performed by a pipeline called `ROILoc` (for ROI localization).

 To do so, ROILoc registers the `MNI152 09c Sym` template [@fonovUnbiasedNonlinearAverage2009] to the T1w or T2w input MRI.
-Knowing the coordinates of the hippocampi in the MNI space thanks to the CerebrA atlas [@maneraCerebrARegistrationManual2020], this registration process allows to infer rough coordinates of the hippocampus in native space. `ROILoc` then crops the MRI into two volumes corresponding to the right and left hippocampi (figure \ref{ROILoc}).
+Knowing the coordinates of the hippocampi in the MNI space thanks to the CerebrA atlas [@maneraCerebrARegistrationManual2020], this registration process allows infering rough coordinates of the hippocampus in native space. `ROILoc` then crops the MRI into two volumes corresponding to the right and left hippocampi (figure \ref{ROILoc}).

 ![ROILoc pipeline.
 The pipeline is a registration based pipeline to locate a specific region of interest (ROI) like the hippocampus, and crop a given MRI around its bounding boxes.\label{ROILoc}](figures/roiloc.png)